Hecatron-Forks/amaranth/docs/content/Language/intro.md

 To achieve an end-to-end FPGA development workflow, the Amaranth project integrates with all major FPGA toolchains and provides definitions for many common development boards.

+!!! warning "TODO"

-% TODO: link to vendor docs and board docs here
+    link to vendor docs and board docs here

 ### FPGA toolchain integration